Table of Contents

 SLP is station pressure that has been reduced to sea level based on elevation, temperature, humidity (optionally) and other factors (plateau effect and other empirical adjustments).

 Station pressure For personal weather stations, it is the sensor pressure at station elevation.
 In aviation, station pressure is called QFE, which is a calculated amount.
-The barometric sensor height above (or below) a reference point (runway or aerodrome elevation) is reduced to the reference point using a special “removal” correction.
+To calculate QFE, the barometric sensor height above runway elevation is reduced to the reference point(runway) using a special “removal” correction.